-There is no scheduled vacation during co-op.
+There are no scheduled vacations during co-op.

 If you become ill, injured or for any other reason are absent from your co-op employment then you must follow your unit's procedures for reporting your absence.

 If you are absent for more than 2 days notify your co-op coordinator immediately.